 Uncertainty Dataset – The (optional) uncertainty data is contained in a compound HDF5 dataset named ‘uncertainty’.
 There is a name and an uncertainty value for water level height, which is waterLevelHeight.
 The units of height uncertainty are metres.
 The default, denoting a missing value, is -1.0.
+The values in the uncertainty dataset are overridden for individual grid points by the uncertainty component of the values record when it is populated by a non-fill value.

 Value groups (Group_nnn)